 3 lb beef chuck - be sure to get beef chuck as this cut is ideal for braising

-4 slices of bacon - chopped (we buy the Costco brand)
+4 slices of bacon - chopped (we buy the Costco brand)3 lb beef chuck - be sure to get beef chuck as this cut is ideal for braising

 3 large white or yellow onions - chopped